-So you’re at the end of a gruelling workout.
+So you’re at the end of a grueling workout.
 You’ve either lifted weights, sweated during cardio, or both, and now’s the time to recover.
-This begins as soon as you finish and the best way to start the recovery process is to run through a proper cool down routine.
-While a proper cool down can benefit your body, these benefits are often misunderstood among casual exercisers and fitness professionals alike.
-Learning about the exact science behind the cool down will help you understand just what those extra minutes of exercise can and cannot do for your body.
+This begins as soon as you finish and the best way to start the recovery process is to run through a proper cool-down routine.
+While a proper cool-down can benefit your body, these benefits are often misunderstood among casual exercisers and fitness professionals alike.
+Learning about the exact science behind the cool-down will help you understand just what those extra minutes of exercise can and cannot do for your body.

 What are the benefits of a cooldown?

-There are a number of benefits to a proper cool down and I’ll tackle each on in turn.
+There are a number of benefits to a proper cool down and I’ll tackle each one in turn.

-A cool down after exercise just means you gradually bring you heart rate back down to normal.
+A cool-down after exercise just means you gradually bring your heart rate back down to normal.
 During exercise, your heart is beating harder than normal, and blood vessels are dilated.
-If someone just stops immediately after having heart rate elevated during exercise, there is an increased risk for passing out or feeling sick.
+If someone just stops immediately after having heart rate elevated during exercise, there is an increased risk of passing out or feeling sick.
 How do you know how long to cool down or when is safe to stop?
 According to the American Heart Association (AHA), walking or a light jog for 5 minutes can suffice as a cool down.

 - Resynthesizing glucose from lactate acid